-2016 Healthcare Foundation of Wilson Grantees
+2016 Healthcare Foundation of Wilson Grant Recipients

 Barton College has been awarded a grant of $125,000 to partner with Margaret Hearne Elementary School and address generational and cultural challenges of childhood obesity in our community.
 The project takes a two-prong approach of increasing awareness and access to childhood obesity education while enhancing the well-being of students, families and nearby residents.
 Funding supports the creation of a Science, Technology, Engineering and Math (STEM) Playgarden, complementary programming, clinical placements and an intensive camp.